stn1slv/awesome-integration/README.md

 - [Stoplight Elements (⭐1.3k)](https://github.com/stoplightio/elements) - Beautiful API documentation powered by OpenAPI and Markdown.
 Use these UI components to create API reference documentation, or more complete documentation with Markdown articles covering tutorials, how-to guides, etc.
 - [SwaggerHub](https://swagger.io/tools/swaggerhub/) - An integrated API design and documentation platform built for teams, with versioning, testing automation, and integration with popular API tools.
 - [Swagger UI (⭐25k)](https://github.com/swagger-api/swagger-ui) - An intuitive tool for exploring and interacting with APIs, with API specification visualization, endpoint exploration, and built-in interactive console.
+- [SpectaQL (⭐1k)](https://github.com/anvilco/spectaql) - A Node.js library that generates static documentation for a GraphQL schema from various sources, including live endpoint, query result, and SDL files.

 <!--lint disable-->
 **[⬆ back to top](#contents)**